-In 2020 I am looking at introducing North Wales to the website as a new area.
-I do not know it well (really only climbed the highest mountains) so the planning and walking in a new area sounds fun.
-I have walked the Lake District and Yorkshire so much that the challenge is not there, yes it is very enjoyable and I will continue walking till I drop (probably) but I am after a fresh challenge.
+I have recently introduced the best walk in North Wales to the website.
+I do not know the area well (really only climbed the highest mountains) so the planning and walking will be so much more interesting.
+I have walked the Lake District and Yorkshire so much that some of the challenge is not so great.
+Yes it is very enjoyable and I will continue walking till I drop (probably) but Wales (and Northumberland going forward) offers something new, mountains and countryside to explore.
 My brother continues to drop down the lists, Munros, Corbetts and now he is trawling his way through the Grahams and Marilyns but I am heading to Wales.

 Having said that the buzz I felt being back in Scotland means I will return, another tramp around Loch Avon beckons, as does a visit to some of the spectacular munros in Glencoe and the western isles.
 I also intend to venture back on to the Cuillin of Skye, the best walking area in Britain.
 It will be nice to pick and choose my favourites and recapture the excitement (and sometimes fear) of stretching myself again, both physically and mentally.